-The next meeting of The Oxford Institute of Methodist Theological Studies is scheduled for August 6–13, 2023, at Pembroke College, Oxford.
+The next meeting of The Oxford Institute of Methodist Theological Studies is scheduled for August 4–11, 2024, at Keble College, Oxford.
 We will begin taking applications about one year prior to the meeting.
 The theme is given below, to allow potential members to begin thinking about paper proposals.

 The World is My Parish: Glad Tidings of Salvation in an Age of Crisis